Environment Management #

 From a developer perspective, Environment Management is one of the most interesting components of an Internal Developer Platform.
 In many existing setups, setting up a new environment typically involves waiting for someone else (most likely the DevOps team) to create and configure the new environment.
 This is annoying for everybody involved and also costly.
-An Internal Developer Platform eliminates all the required manual steps and enables self-service for the developer (or other people in your team): spin up a new environment whenever needed.
+An Internal Developer Platform eliminates all the required manual steps and enables self-service for the developer (or other people in your team) to spin up a new environment whenever needed.

 Typical challenges without an Internal Developer Platform #

 There are a number of typical challenges when it comes to Environment Management.
 Some of them are quite obvious and some are not.

 - Typically, setting up a new environment requires reaching out to another team (e.g., the DevOps or platform team).
 You then have to wait for the other team to provide you with the requested environment.
 This might take hours if everything is well organized but might also take days or even weeks if the team is working on other priorities.

 - When setting up new environments is difficult, you will most likely not switch off environments when not in use.
 Instead you will just keep them in case you need them again.
 This results in resources idling (but still costing money).